-In sum, the Financial Stability Fund is a constrained-efficient mechanism which, by integrating the risk-sharing and crisis-resolution functions, becomes a powerful instrument to prevent and confront crises and, as a by-product, also produces safe assets.
-As stated earlier, one of the main contributions of the paper is the characterization of the constrained efficient Fund contract and the quantitative comparison with the standard instrument used to smooth consumption: sovereign (defaultable) debt financing, which we show is inferior to the Fund.
+In sum, the Financial Stability Fund is a constrained-efficient mechanism which, by integrating the risk-sharing and crisis-resolution functions, becomes a powerful instrument to prevent and confront crises, and is therefore superior to the standard instrument used to smooth consumption: sovereign (defaultable) debt financing.
+As a by-product of its ability to transform existing risky liabilities into safe Fund assets, the Fund can also become an important absorber of existing, or part of, sovereign debts and a producer of safe assets.

-When characterizing the Fund contract, it should be noted that limited enforcement (LE) and moral hazard (MH) constraints are forward-looking constraints (i.e., the future evolution of the contract is part of the current constraint).
+It should be noted that limited enforcement (LE) and moral hazard (MH) constraints are forward-looking constraints (i.e., the future evolution of the contract is part of the current constraint).
 Given this, standard dynamic programming techniques cannot be applied to solve the Fund's contracting problem.
-We use recursive contracts (see Marcet and Marimon, 2019) to obtain and characterize the constrained-efficient Fund contract.
+We use recursive contracts (see Marcet and Marimon, 2019) to obtain and characterize the (constrained) efficient Fund contract.
 To our knowledge, this is the first paper using this approach to study optimal lending contracts with LE and MH constraints.